nanoscript/solid_objects/README.md

 not on a perfectly round path, this will show when the perimiters are printed.
 It does nothing to hurt the function of the part.

-Both parts are in heights of even mm.
-Any layer height that multiplies evenly into 1mm will work,
+My parts are designed for .25mm layer heights.

 *for the spindle the necessary bridge is .25mm thick, so works best with .25mm slices.